jacebenson/cedar/docs/docs/typescript/utility-types.md

 description: Utility types exposed by Redwood
 ---

-# Redwood Utility Types
+# Cedar Utility Types

-Besides generating types for you, Redwood exposes a handful of utility types for Cells, Scenarios, and DbAuth.
+Besides generating types for you, Cedar exposes a handful of utility types for Cells, Scenarios, and DbAuth.
 You'll see these helpers quite often if you use the generators, so let's walk through some of them.
 By the end of this, you'll likely see a pattern in these types and their use of [Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html).

 ## Cells